-In order to attract and retain the highest qualified applicant for positions within the company, strong vendors provide a map for for success which offers opportunity for growth, monetary incentives for continuous achievement and has in place the kind of support system that technicians need to be successful.
-Recruiting from technical schools that have earned a reputation for graduating students equipped with the fundamentals of diagnostics, electronics and mechanical assembly repairs is one of the options to staff contracts.
+In order to attract and retain the highest qualified applicant for positions within the company, strong vendors provide a map for success which offers an opportunity for growth, monetary incentives for continuous achievement and has in place the kind of support system that technicians need to be successful.
+Recruiting from technical schools that have earned a reputation for graduating students equipped with the fundamentals of diagnostics, electronics, and mechanical assembly repairs is one of the options to staff contracts.
 To recruit the best candidates the fleet operations team should screen and evaluate each candidate, while Human Resource professionals carefully check references and gather additional information during the personal process.

 - Medical Insurance coverage

 - Basic and supplemental life insurance

 - Paid leave for jury duty, bereavement, and military reserve duty (4 weeks active duty)

 - Unpaid leave – educational, family medical, active military, personal